 Trust and Shareholder Voting

-We test the hypothesis that a specific aspect of culture – trust in others – affects shareholder voting behavior as it lowers investors’ concerns of being expropriated.
-We find consistent evidence that the percentage of votes cast at shareholder meetings is lower in high-trust countries while the percentage of votes in support of management is higher.
-Shocks to trust and IV regressions support this result.
-We also find that shareholder voting is more valuable in low-trust countries, as reflected by a more positive effect on future firm performance, which suggests that managers exploit low levels of monitoring less when trust is high.
+We test the hypothesis whether a specific aspect of culture – trust in others – affects shareholder voting by substituting for costly monitoring.
+We find consistent evidence that the percentage of votes cast at shareholder meetings is lower in high-trust countries (and U.S. counties) while the percentage of votes in support of management proposals is higher.
+Shocks to trust and IV regressions confirm these results.
+We also find that shareholder voting is more valuable in low-trust countries, as reflected by a more positive effect on firm performance, which suggests that managers do not exploit lower levels of monitoring when trust is high.

 Keywords: Culture, Monitoring, Shareholder expropriation, Shareholder voting, Trust